 Some treatment programs also prescribe medication on a limited basis to assist clients with their opioid recovery.
 It’s important to note that medications cannot “fix” an addiction — only long-term behavior change can do so.
 Medications can, however, help individuals manage difficult aspects of recovery.

 Two medications, methadone and buprenorphine, are most commonly prescribed to help with the symptoms of withdrawal that occur when someone is trying to stop misusing opioids.
-Both interact with the same parts of the brain that opioids do, but neither give the user the same “high” as opioids.
+Both interact with the same parts of the brain that opioids do, but neither gives the user the same “high” as opioids.
 Instead, both medications help the person by giving the brain time to recover from the damage that opioids have caused.

 Some physicians also prescribe a combination of buprenorphine and naloxone, the drug used to treat opioid overdose, that can be helpful.